mdavydov/codeconventions/README.md

    .h file can contain several class definitions if they are auxiliary for the main class

 ## 3. **struct SomeStruct** (structures that can be copied field-by-field _MAY_ start from "T" letter)
-   .h file should be named without prefix "SomeStruct.h"
+   .h file should be named without prefix, for example "SomeStruct.h"

 ## 4. **template<class T> SomeTemplateClass** (template classes can have prefix "T": template<class T> TException)
-   .h file should be named without prefix "SomeTemplateClass.h"
+   .h file should be named without prefix, for example "SomeTemplateClass.h"

 ## 5. **void getMoreInformation()** (class members.
 Java standard - first word starts from a small letter, all other - from a capital one)
 	member name should be as informative as possible and not very long